dalihub/dali-toolkit/docs/content/shared-javascript-and-cpp-documentation/flex-container.md

 prevButton.anchorPoint = dali.TOP_LEFT;
 prevButton.minimumSize = [100.0, 60.0]; // this is the minimum size the button should keep
 prevButton.labelText = "Prev";
-prevButton.registerCustomProperty("flexMargin", [10, 10, 10, 10], dali.PROPERTY_READ_WRITE); // set 10 pixel margin around the button
+prevButton.flexMargin = [10, 10, 10, 10]; // set 10 pixel margin around the button

 toolBar.add( prevButton );